bjorn-ali-goransson/warzone2100/README.md

 Highlight units by stencil testing
 ----------------------------------

 Some kind of shader must be used.
-SHADER_GFX_COLOUR ?
 SHADER_GENERIC_COLOR ? pie_ActivateShader ?

+Apparently, pie_DrawShadow() does this in a similar manner to what we must do.

 Add easing to zoom distance
 ---------------------------